The Best Cloud Phone Systems for UK Businesses in 2026

 Cloud Phone Systems: Key Takeaways (2026)

-• Price the real total cost of ownership (TCO).
-Include licences, numbers, contact-centre add-ons, recording, support tiers, hardware and onboarding; avoid long 24 to 36-month terms until you’ve trialled it.
+• Account for total cost of ownership (TCO).
+Include licences, numbers, add-ons, support tiers, integrations, hardware and onboarding — not just headline per-user pricing.

 Best Cloud Phone Systems: Expert’s Summary